TheOdinProject/curriculum/javascript/js-rails/rails_backend.md

 #### With Ruby on Rails

- - Refresher -- Explain how to set up a basic Rails application
- - Refresher -- Explain how to load custom Javascript in a given Rails view page
  - Explain how "unobtrusive Javascript" works
  - Explain how to pass data from your Rails application to your Javascript
  - Explain why you should use AJAX to load large batches of data